thisShandy/thisShandy/README.md

 - 👋 Hi, I’m @thisShandy
-- 👀 I’m React & React-Native developer from Belarus
+- 👀 I’m React, Next.js & React-Native developer from Belarus
+- 📚 Now I learning Next.js and Express with MongoDB
 - 📫 You can connect with me on email: shandyrix@gmail.com